maurapintor/flask-classification/docs/slides.md

 to read and understand how to use this code for running our classification service.
 * `app/utils`: here we can find utilities that can help us build our APIs.
+* `app/forms`: these are forms that can be used for asking specific questions (which model? which image?) to the user.
+We will implement this as a drop down menu.

 ---